ITByteOrg/devops-world/README.md

 ---
 ## Contributions
-At this time, this repository is not open for external contributions.
-However, you are welcome to explore the content, learn from it, and use it within the terms of the **CC-BY-4.0** license.
+While this repository isn’t open for external contributions, you’re welcome to explore the content, learn from it, and reuse what’s helpful under the terms of the CC-BY-4.0 license.
 Thank you for your interest!

 ---
 ## Contact